jwunderl/pxt-arcade/docs/courses/javascript/orientation/case-study.md

     // eventually have them recognize this is the same as Asteroids.setPosition function setPosition(powerUp: Sprite): void {
-        powerUp.x = Math.randomRange(10, screen.height - 10); // student fill in these
+        powerUp.x = Math.randomRange(10, screen.width - 10); // student fill in these
         powerUp.y = 0;
     }